 My latest Gourmet Traveller magazine arrived in the mail yesterday.
 Whenever an issue arrives, my heart skips a beat.
-I put it in the bottom of the pram [I check the mail when we’re on our way back from the park], plastic wrapping untouched, and I give it pride of place on my coffee table until after Xander’s last feed, when I finally allow myself the pleasure of slipping off the plastic wrapping and lifting open the glossy cover for the first time.
+I put it in the bottom of the pram [I check the mail when we’re on our way back from the park], wrapping untouched, and I give it pride of place on my coffee table until after my son’s last feed, when I finally allow myself the pleasure of slipping off the plastic wrapping and lifting open the glossy cover for the first time.

 It’s indulgent; a luxury I would not be able to justify except for the fact that I renewed my subscription before taking maternity leave, so I feel no guilt when each issue arrives.
 It’s like a free magazine!